 Large black boulders are strewn along several valleys that cross Capitol Reef National Park.
 In the Fremont River Valley they cover Johnson Mesa above the campground and scatter the hillsides of Fruita.
-The boulders are strikingly out of place among the tilted red and white bands of sandstone and shale that form the Waterpocket Fold.
-They originated in the high basalt and andesite that flowed approximately 20 million years ago west of the park.
+The boulders are striking among the tilted red and white bands of sandstone and shale that form the Waterpocket Fold.
+They originated in the high basalt and andesite cliffs that edge Boulder Mountain and the Thousand Lakes Mountain plateaus west of the park.
 Geologists long thought the boulders had moved from Boulder Mountain in Ice-Age glaciers and streams that carried the rocks down valley.
 Recent studies show that the glaciers were small and the streams lacked the power to move boulders nine feet or more in diameter such as those found around Fruita.

 Many of the boulders are angular in shape, whereas rocks rolled by streams become rounded.
 Large landslides occurred and the remains of these slides (huge chunks of basalt and andesite) mantle the slopes of Boulder and Thousand Lakes Mountains.
 Some of the slides flowed into the heads of the Fremont and Escalante Rivers and were liquid enough to move as debris flows for tens of miles down canyons like wet cement in a chute.
 Such dense flow can raft boulders without rounding them.
 Some debris flows incorporated enough river water to become floods that spread boulders through Capitol Reef and farther east of the park.